FerretDB/FerretDB/website/docs/aggregation operations/aggregation-pipeline-and-commands.md

 ---
 sidebar_position: 1
+slug: /aggregation-pipeline-and-commands/
 ---

-# Aggregation operations
+# Aggregation pipeline and commands

-Here we should mention the differences between the commands, stages, and operators, and what they are all used for.

 Aggregation operations involve performing various operations on a large number of data records, such as data grouping, sorting, restructuring, or modifying.
 These operations pass through one or more stages, which make up a pipeline.